bhshr25/Highlighter-for-Codeforces/README.md

 ## What it does

+- Highlights selected normal text and MathJax content with a marker-like yellow background.
 - Adds a **Highlight Selection** context menu item on Codeforces pages.
-- Highlights selected normal text and MathJax content with a marker-like yellow background.
 - Adds a **Remove Highlight** context menu item for selected highlighted content.
 - Supports the `Alt+Shift+D` keyboard shortcut to highlight the current selection.
+- Supports the `Alt+Shift+C`keyboard shortcut to clear all highlights.
+- Supports double click on highlight to clear it.
 - Supports `Ctrl+Z` / `Command+Z` to undo the most recent highlight on the current page.

 ## Installation